 Attribute Definition Occurrence TOID See Chapter 5 Attribute definitions 1 Version See Chapter 5 Attribute definitions 1 versionDate See Chapter 5 Attribute definitions 1 changeHistory See Chapter 5 Attribute definitions descriptiveGroup 'Road Topology' 1 descriptiveTerm Text string identifying the class of a road.
-See Values of descriptiveTerm Attributes for RoadLink Features 1 natureOfRoad Defines the type of road feature that the RoadLink represents.
-See Values of natureOfRoad for RoadLink Features 1 length The length of the RoadLink in metres calculated from the planimetric coordinates making up the RoadLink.
+See Values of descriptiveTerm Attributes for RoadLink Features.
+1 natureOfRoad Defines the type of road feature that the RoadLink represents.
+See Values of natureOfRoad for RoadLink Features.
+1 length The length of the RoadLink in metres calculated from the planimetric coordinates making up the RoadLink.
 1 polyline The geometry for the RoadLink.
 A set of coordinate pairs in the British National Grid reference frame.
 1 directedNode The RoadNode at the start or finish of this link reference by its TOID.
 The start node has a negative direction and the end node a positive direction.
 This reference includes a grade separation.
-2 referenceToTopo graphicArea The unique identifiers of the topographic road area polygons that intersect with this link.
-0 theme 'Road Network' 1
+2 referenceToTopographicArea The unique identifiers of the topographic road area polygons that intersect with this link.
+NOTE: null values will be displayed as -9999.
+1 theme 'Road Network' 1